hwdsl2/docker-ipsec-vpn-server/README.md

    wget https://git.io/ikev2setup -O ikev2.sh && bash ikev2.sh
    ```

    **Note:** If you want to generate certificates for additional VPN clients, just run the helper script again.
+To revoke a client certificate, see [here](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md#revoke-a-client-certificate).

 1. When finished, `exit` the container and continue to [configure IKEv2 VPN clients](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md#configure-ikev2-vpn-clients).
 To copy the generated `.p12` file to the current directory on the Docker host, you may use, e.g.: